youssefelgenany/Music-Genre-Detection-using-CNN-Spectrograms/README.md

 ## Project Overview

 **Gen Scope** is a full-stack web application that listens to music—via upload or live recording—and predicts its genre using a convolutional neural network trained on Mel spectrograms.
-The backend exposes a FastAPI inference API backed by a fine-tuned **ResNet18** checkpoint; the frontend is a **Next.js** app with a Spotify-inspired library, scanned-track playlists, genre mixtapes, and an integrated music player.
+The backend exposes a FastAPI inference API backed by a fine-tuned **ResNet18** checkpoint; the frontend is a **Next.js** app with a Music library, scanned-track playlists, genre mixtapes, and an integrated music player.

 The system converts audio into a **128-band Mel spectrogram** (10-second centered segment, 22.05 kHz), renders it as a clean RGB image (224×224), and classifies it into one of **10 GTZAN genres**: blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, and rock.